Neighbor joining: Conclusion: additive distances

 the result is equal to the distance between those taxa in the input distance matrix.
 For example, going from $d$ to $b$ we have $2+2+3+3=10$.
 A distance matrix whose distances agree in this way with some tree is said to be 'additive', a property which is rare in practice.
-Nonetheless it is important to note that, given an additive distance matrix as input, neighbor joining is guaranteed to find the tree whose distances between taxa agree with it.
+Given an additive distance matrix as input, neighbor joining is guaranteed to find the tree whose distances between taxa agree with it.